SomeKittens/Node-Blog-Engine/README.md

 Road Map

- - Create a halfway-decent post editor
-   - Real-time Markdown (done)
-   - Word usage analyzer ( https://github.com/SomeKittens/commonality ) (done)
-   - Suggest alternate words/phrases
+0.1.0
+ - [ ] Allow admin to login, and CRUD articles
+ - [ ] Front page and article views
+ - [ ] Some not-terrible design
- - Create a simple ORM to save the articles to some DB
+ - [x] Create a simple ORM to save the articles to some DB (https://github.com/SomeKittens/nbe-postgres)

- - Create a rendering engine that creates `.html` files from saved
- - Some way to actually display the articles?
+0.2.0
+ - [ ] Editor
+   - [ ] More statistics for post editor
+   - [ ] Suggest alternate words/phrases

+0.3.0
+ - [ ] Rendering engine

+0.4.0
- - Tag system
+ - [ ] Tag system